KhaledOmarMoustafa/Appium-With-Shaft/README.md

 # Appium-With-Shaft

-Automate Testing Scripts using Appium Framework on android device Using UIAutomator2 And SHAFT Engine on a mobile application
+Automate Test Scripts using Appium Framework & UIAutomator2 on android device on SWAGLABS Application

+And Java Programming Language , Selenium Frameworks, SHAFT Engine And TestNG Assertion In this project im testing the main functions of an ECommerce Application called SwagLabs .

+The Used Tools & Frameworks:

+1-Appium Framework for Mobile Automation Testing.

+2-UIAutomator2.

+3-Selenium.

+4-SHAFT Engine.

+5-TestNG.

+6-Java Programming Language.

+7-OOP Concepts.

+8-Page Object Model Design Pattern (POM).

+9-Allure Report.

+The Executed Test Cases Are Generated in order as Follows:

+1-Run the android emulator

+2-Install the application on the device and run the application

+3-Successful Login using a valid username and password

+4-Add a number of items to the shopping cart

+5-Enter the shipping details

+6-Complete the order

+7-Close the browser